rust-lang/rust/src/doc/rustc-dev-guide/src/queries/profiling.md

 In an effort to support _incremental compilation_, the latest design of the Rust compiler consists of a _query-based_ model.

-The details of this model are (currently) outside the scope of this document, however, we explain [some background of this model](#background), in an effort to explain how we profile its performance.
+The details of this model are outside the scope of this document, however, we explain [some background of this model](#background), in an effort to explain how we profile its performance.
 We intend this profiling effort to address [issue 42678](https://github.com/rust-lang/rust/issues/42678).